tnaake/tnaake.github.io/_posts/2020-08-30-affinity_propagation.md

 <img src="https://render.githubusercontent.com/render/math?math=r(i,k) \leftarrow s(i,k) - max_{k'\, s.t.\, k'\,\ne\,k}\{a(i,k') + s(i,k')\}">

-Since all availabilites are set to zero in the beginning, `r(i, k)` is set in the first iteration round to the input similarity between $$i$$ and the potential exemplar `k` minus the largest value of the similarities between the point `i` and the other potential exemplar candidates `k'`.
+Since all availabilites are set to zero in the beginning, `r(i, k)` is set in the first iteration round to the input similarity between `i` and the potential exemplar `k` minus the largest value of the similarities between the point `i` and the other potential exemplar candidates `k'`.